 Onward transfers are taken into account in assessing whether adequate protection is provided in the receiving country.
-Onward transfers are covered in the Commission-approved model clauses, and in the Privacy Shield (which replaces the now invalid Safe Harbor framework).
+Onward transfers are covered in the Commission-approved model clauses, and in the Privacy Shield.

 Onward transfers are not controlled specifically where a transfer is made to a country that has been the subject of an adequacy finding by the Commission.
 It would be anticipated that the law of the recipient country would deal with the legitimacy of the onward transfer.